Home » VT Case Study 2

 A detailed report gave context-specific understanding of the current, exposure risk and mitigative practices in line with industry-good practice.
 Recommendations were given to address concerns and to reinforce and improve upon good practice.
 Each was given severity and urgency to enable managers to take control and decide upon appropriate action.

 84 recommendations were given ranging across the organisation’s culture, procedure and systems to everyday team practice.

-• 38% aimed to enable the organisation to fulfil its ‘VT/PTSD exposure’ duty of care.
-The majority mitigated exposure-related risk and improved training and support, whilst others related to introducing trauma-informed recruitment and induction practice and promoting role-related physical safety.
+- 38% aimed to enable the organisation to fulfil its ‘VT/PTSD exposure’ Duty of Care.
+The majority mitigated exposure-related risk and improved training and support.
+Other others related to introducing trauma-informed recruitment and induction practice and promoting role-related physical safety.